SymbioticEDA/MARLANN/power-test/README.md

-% MLAccel FPGA power usage
+% MARLANN FPGA power usage
 % Symbiotic EDA
 % 31/12/2018

 # Aim

-Using the iCE40 UP5K development board, discover the power usage of the MLAccel core when idle and when running a test firmware.
+Using the iCE40 UP5K development board, discover the power usage of the MARLANN core when idle and when running a test firmware.
 In addition, compare default 12MHz clock with 20MHz PLL.

 # Summary of results

+## Power

 * When idle, the FPGA draws 2.9mA @ 1.218V (3.53mW).
 * _longrun_ demo with 12MHz clock, draws 8.7mA @ 1.216V (10.58mW).
 * _longrun_ demo with 20MHz PLL generated clock, draws 14mA @ 1.214V (16.99mW).
 * No change detected VCC_PLL.

+## Processing speed & GMMACC/s/W

+The _longrun_ demo can be simulated and will log MMACC/s.

+* At 12MHz, 154 MMACC/s.
+With 10.58mW measured power, results in 14.5 GMMACC/s/W
+* At 20Mhz, 256 MMACC/s.
+With 16.99mW measured power, results in 15.0 GMMACC/s/W

 # Test setup